 Dr Glenn Albrecht has prepared an excellent paper entitled "Rediscovering the Coquun: Towards an Environmental History of the Hunter River" where he attempts, through a series of historical accounts, to provide a view of how things have changed with the River over time, and calls for continuing ecological restoration work and the establishment of a native sense of place by restoring the Aboriginal place names with their English equivalents.

-The Cultural Collections Unit in the Auchmuty Library contains a fantastic collection of historical research material relating to Newcastle and the Hunter Region.
+The Special Collections Team in the Auchmuty Library contains a fantastic collection of historical research material relating to Newcastle and the Hunter Region.
 There are a number of important early accounts from individuals who travelled through the region and wrote descriptions of what they saw.
 Unfortunately, not many people in the wider community know about them.

 In recent times, the book Novocastrian Tales (Newcastle: Elephant Press, 1997) edited by Mr Paul Walsh, brought together a large number of stories relating to the history of Newcastle.
 This project will expand on that work.